mikej340/tivmuseum/README.md

 ## High priority

+- Retry on fetch error (other than unauthorised)
+- On app script error return in response
-- Educate volunteers - How to get back to form if accidently close or switch tabs etc
+- Educate volunteers
+  - How to get back to form if accidently close or switch tabs etc
-- Postcode submit button still hidden behind keyboard (not now that it’s in kiosk mode)
+  - Full postcodes are being entered.
+Possibly use REGEX to try to detect
 - Fix prices in spreadsheet for half price event
-- Retry on fetch error (other than unauthorised)
 - After putting in auth key, keyboard can’t be dismissed easily
 - documentation
   - Adding new fields